Pointing Dog Clubhouse, Sheffield

 Client: Pointing Dog Group

-The Pointing Dog Clubhouse in Sheffield is the third addition to the Pointing Dog brand and offers a unique clubhouse experience.
+Pointing Dog Clubhouse is the third addition to the Pointing Dog brand and is very much the flagship venue.

-The former Polish ex-servicemen’s club on Ecclesall Road had been used as a club since 1953 with a licensed bar, restaurant and licensed entertainment.
-The Group invested £1.5 Million to convert and extend the landmark building with works including the demolition and rebuilding of a single storey extension to the rear of the property, new single storey extension to the east of the existing building, alterations to existing elevations and the creation of new pedestrian access.
+The proposals included the demolition and rebuilding of a single storey extension to the rear of the property, new single storey extension to the east of the existing building, alterations to existing elevations and the creation of a new pedestrian access from Ecclesall Road.